Lack of Magnesium Increases the Risk of Heart Disease and Diabetes

 In fact, he says three out of four people in the U.S. can’t get the proper amount of magnesium.
 This, in turn, means they are deficient in this important mineral.

 Even though the WHO recommends 400-500mg of calcium, Carolyn advises 1-to-1 balance with magnesium.
-What’s more, she advises taking calcium through the diet, with vitamin D and K2 doses added in between to protect your heart and bones.
+What’s more, she advises taking calcium through the diet, with vitamin D and K2 doses added in between to protect the heart and bones.

-In addition, Wang’s research suggests that consuming foods high in magnesium is beneficial for your overall health.
+In addition, Wang’s research suggests that consuming foods high in magnesium is beneficial for our overall health.
 This mineral is crucial for normal biological functions like protein production, glucose metabolism, and synthesis of DNA and other nucleic acids.

 Moreover, it ensures proper nerve and muscle function, good bone and teeth formation, relaxed blood vessels, and regulation of insulin and blood glucose.